 It’s easy to overestimate our children’s capacity to manage big feelings and try to correct their behaviour using logic and rules.
 This usually ends in a lose-lose situation where we get what we want but it doesn’t feel great.

 Understanding that children’s brains don’t have the same capacity as ours for managing feelings helps us to see their behaviour not as manipulative or demanding but as developmentally normal.

-So here’s to all the mums and dads who do little bits of brilliant parenting each day and don’t even know it.
+So here’s to all the mums and dads who do brilliant parenting each day and don’t even know it.